Prosecution of Syrian civil war criminals: Germany

 In September 2020, during the trial of Anwar Raslan and Eyad al-Gharib in Koblenz, some documents were acquired from the Branch 251 intelligence unit in Syria, which showed the move of corpses from the unit to military hospitals.

-On November 19, 2020, Fares A.B. was convicted of "war crimes, attempted homicide, torture, and membership of the Islamic State of Iraq and Syria (ISIS)".
+On November 19, 2020, Fares A.B., a former Free Syrian Army soldier, was convicted of "war crimes, attempted homicide, torture, and membership of the Islamic State of Iraq and Syria (ISIS)".
 Germany’s Federal Court of Justice later upheld his conviction.

 In January 2021, two Syrians, Khedr A.K. and Sami A.S., were charged with membership in Jabhat al-Nusra and killing of an army officer in their homeland in 2012.
 In February 2021, former Syrian state official Eyad al-Gharib, was sentenced by a German court in Koblenz to four-and-a-half-years in prison for crimes against humanity.
 In August 2021, Germany detained a former member of Free Palestine Movement, Mouafak Al D., in Berlin who was accused of firing a grenade into a crowd of civilians in Yarmouk Camp, Damascus in 2014.

 In January 2022, the German state court in Koblenz declared Anwar Raslan, a former colonel who worked under the Syrian Mukhabarat's infamous Branch 251 unit, guilty of "murder, torture, aggravated deprivation of liberty, rape and sexual assault", sentencing him to "life imprisonment".
 Raslan was the chief of an office of Branch 251 in Damascus, wherein he directed the “systematic and brutal torture” of more than 4,000 Syrians between April 2011 and September 2012, leading to the killings of more than 58 prisoners.
 Prosecutors stated that the torture operations supervised by Raslan included electric shocks and various forms of sexual violence.

-Ahmad H., the alleged former leader of a Shabiha militia, was arrested in Germany in August 2023.
-The suspect was charged with crimes against humanity for having taken part in the torture and abuse of civilians on multiple occasions between 2012 and 2015.
+Ahmad H., the alleged former leader of a Shabiha militia, was arrested in Germany in August 2023 and charged with crimes against humanity for having taken part in the torture and abuse of civilians on multiple occasions between 2012 and 2015.
 On 18 December 2024 he was sentenced to 10 years' imprisonment.

+On 3 June 2025, a court in Stuttgart sentenced Ammar A, a former member of a pro-Assad Shia militia, to life in prison for the murder and torture of Sunnis in the town of Bosra al-Sham.

+On 16 June 2025, a Syrian doctor, named as Alaa M, was sentenced to life in prison for the murder of two people and the torture of 8 people during his time working in Syria as a doctor at a military hospital and detention centre in Homs in 2011 and 2012.
+The defendant fled to Germany in 2015, and was arrested in June 2020.